 We don’t want to tell you to stop building your startup altogether if you realize you have left out any of the issues, but to take your time to ponder about them.
 We’re pretty sure that if you’ll pay close attention to any of these problems, you will make the right decision when deciding whether or not to continue building on the idea you have.

-1. The importance of market research & market research methods
+1. The importance of market research and market research methods

 The primary cause of startup failure is building something that has no market – therefore, something that is not needed nor wanted.
 There are cases when products are built to solve a problem that was created during the creation, but it doesn’t always work like that.